 To discuss Bar or Bat Mitzvah, please contact our Rabbi.

 “We stand before You and our community to reaffirm our commitment to Judaism.”
 (Siddur Lev Chadash)

 Our Kabbalat Torah celebration marks the graduation from the Ruach religion school at age 15/16.
-We consider the Bar and Batmitzvah ceremony a preparation for Kabbalat Torah, two years later and to be a more significant event in the lifetime of a young Liberal Jew.
-Kabbalat Torah literally means the receiving of Torah.
-It is conducted once a year normally during Shabbat Chol Hamoed Sukkot – the Sabbath between the first and last day of the festival of Sukkot.
+We believe the Bar or Batmitzvah ceremony is a preparation for Kabbalat Torah, which takes place two years later and is considered to be a more significant event in the lifetime of a young Liberal Jew.
+Kabbalat Torah literally means the Receiving of Torah.
+It is conducted once a year, normally during Shabbat Chol Hamoed Sukkot – the Sabbath between the first and last day of the festival of Sukkot.